marcomartagon/IDI3/README.md

     sklearn, KNeighborsClassifier, neuronal network, PIL, img, crop, python, numpy, jupyter

 Abtract
+Thermal images are a good tool to monitoring and analize thermal behavior and charateristics in crops, we can detect some overheating and thermal affectation in crops, in my case the greenhouses is a physical barrier to thermal isolation.
+We can analise the thermal barrier provided by the platic roft and porvide betther feedback to add or redice the filters contained in this platic, just to maintain a better levels of heat into the green house according with the crop.
-FLIR Thermal cameras create a simple thermal PICS with few EXIF data.
+FLIR Thermal cameras create a simple thermal PICS with few EXIF data, FLIR cameres uses 15 degrees vision lents, and rainbow thermal scale.
 We need insert on the commants EXIF tag extra information as Max and Min Temp, GPS location as latitude, longitude, angle.
-Use of sklearn library to train the model with some traing pictures that contain the digits to obtain the predicted label 0,1,2,3,4,5,6,7,8,9,-,. that represent the characters, this will ensure high acuracy to extract the temperature digits from the image, instead of use a generic OCR software.
+Use of sklearn library to training the model with some pictures that contain the digits to obtain the predicted label 0,1,2,3,4,5,6,7,8,9,-,. that represent the characters, this will ensure high acuracy to extract the temperature digits from the image, instead of use a generic OCR software.

 Note :
   Python code not obtimised, this process was designed  to teach the entire pricess from collec the pictures, group, use the right model and train the model  on class room.